-- Ice lollies are your friend—just plain fruit flavoured ones, or break out the Magnums if you wish.
-Iced treats help with the swelling in the back of the throat, and help with temperature regulating as well.
+- Ice lollies are your friend—just plain fruit-flavoured ones, or break out the Magnums if you wish.
+Iced treats help with the swelling in the back of the throat and help with temperature regulation as well.

-I have devised this plan with the view to attack the source of tonsillitis, while treating the symptoms, too.
-I generally get rid of my symptoms after around 3 days, but I continue the routine for around 2-3 days after my symptoms have cleared.
+I have devised this plan with the aim of attacking the source of tonsillitis while treating the symptoms, too.
+I generally get rid of my symptoms after around three days, but I continue the routine for around two to three days after my symptoms have cleared.

 - Firstly, I attack the germs in my throat with a daily dose of antibacterial mouthwash.
 I normally gargle with Listerine morning and night for as long as my mouth can handle it.

 - I treat the pain using a mixture of Paracetamol and Ibuprofen.
 You can take these together, but please be careful of the dosage instructions on the pack, and pay particular attention with children.
 I like to use dispersible paracetamol because I can gargle with it, and it gives direct application to the site.
 The paracetamol helps fight the pain as well as the fever and can help regulate your temperature.
 Repeat the dose per packet instructions.
 The ibuprofen helps with swelling and reduces the size of the tonsils, which is important to resume normal eating/ swallowing functionality.